mbloms/academy-git-101-backwards/excercises/00-basics.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-We can also see what has changed with the diff command:
+We can also see what has changed with the `git diff` command:

 ```bash
 $ git diff